charliedolton/cst438-project-2/README.md

 Jsoup was used to create the Amazon scraper which allows a user to add an automatically created item to their wishlist by just using an Amazon URL.

 [JQuery](https://jquery.com/)
+- jQuery is a fast, small, and feature-rich JavaScript library.
+It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers.